ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 "InitiateWithSend" Action.

 * Change timeout for aborting connection (using retransmit limit or time value):
-"Timeout for aborting Connection" property, using a time value in seconds.
+"Timeout for aborting Connection" property, using a time value.

 * Timeout event when data could not be delivered for too long:
 "ConnectionError" Event.